pauljang3/HelpDesk-Experience/README.md

 I wanted a way to track my progress, document what I’ve learned, and show what I can do.
 This repository helps me practice writing clear, professional documentation while also serving as a portfolio of my skills.

-## What’s Next

-I’m always looking to learn more and improve.
-I’ll keep adding new tickets and scenarios, whether they’re from my lab or real-life experiences.
-My goal is to keep growing my knowledge and share what I learn along the way.

 ---

 Thanks for stopping by!
 Feel free to explore the tickets and let me know if you have any feedback or suggestions.